FirelyTeam/firely-docs/vonk/deployment/azureWebApp.rst

 .. _azure_webapp:

-Vonk deployment on Azure Web App Service
+Firely Server deployment on Azure Web App Service
 ========================================

-In this section we explain how you can deploy Vonk in the Azure cloud.
+In this section we explain how you can deploy Firely Server in the Azure cloud.

 Getting started
 ---------------

-Before you can run Vonk, you will need to download the Vonk binaries and request a license:
+Before you can run Firely Server, you will need to download the Firely Server binaries and request a license:

-	1. Go to the Simplifier website, login and download the Vonk binaries from https://simplifier.net/vonk/download
+	1. Go to the Simplifier website, login and download the Firely Server binaries from https://simplifier.net/vonk/download
 	2. Download the trial license file from the same location.

 Deployment